SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of those options is this museum.
 Other options include the Aquarium of the Bay, the Hop On Hop Off Bus, the Exploratorium, the Zoo, and many others.
 It will save you up to 50% on buying the tickets individually.

-This is perfect for those that love to fit in as much as possible in just a few days.
+This is perfect for those who love to fit in as much as possible in just a few days.

 >> Visit their site to learn more about this discount pass

-Even though the California Academy of Sciences sounds like it's only for kids, you will find that it's perfect for visitors of all ages.
-Adults will love the 4-story rainforest, the aquarium, and the Earthquake simulator.
+Even though the California Academy of Sciences sounds like it's only for kids, it's perfect for visitors of all ages.
+Adults will love the four-story rainforest, aquarium, and earthquake simulator.

 The Behind the Scenes tours are also very interesting as they dive into the science behind the scenes.
 It's great for kids, but I think it's even better for adults.